Antwan McClellan

-Antwan McClellan is an American Republican Party politician who has represented the 1st Legislative District in the New Jersey General Assembly since January 14, 2020.
-McClellan served as an Ocean City Councilman from 2012 until 2020.
+Antwan McClellan (born 1974/1975) is an American Republican Party politician who has represented the 1st Legislative District in the New Jersey General Assembly since January 14, 2020.
+McClellan served as a councilman in Ocean City, New Jersey from 2012 until 2020.

 Personal and early life

 McClellan is a lifelong resident of Ocean City.
 He is the youngest of six siblings.
 He attended Ocean City High School as well as Virginia State University and Old Dominion University.
 McClellan serves as the Confidential Assistant/Personnel Director/Public Information Officer in the Cape May County Sheriff's Department.
 He was first elected to the Ocean City Council in 2012 and was re-elected in 2016.
-He has also served as a member of the Ocean City Board of Education, a trustee on the Ocean City Historical Museum and a volunteer for the South Jersey Field of Dreams.
+He has also served as a member of the board of education of the Ocean City School District, a trustee on the Ocean City Historical Museum and a volunteer for the South Jersey Field of Dreams.

 New Jersey Assembly

 McClellan started his bid for Assembly in early 2019.
 He ran as a team alongside Mike Testa and Erik Simonsen.
 McClellan alongside Simonsen ousted incumbents Bruce Land and Matt Milam.
 He was also the first African American Republican in the legislature since 2002.

 Republicans attacked the Democratic-supporting General Majority PAC for darkening McClellan's face in a mailer, accusing them of racism and demanding the mailer be withdrawn.
 McClellan commented on the mailer, "The Democratic Party claims to be the party of inclusion.
 However, the moment a person of color like me disagrees with their narrative, they launch an ad hominem attack, whip out their best 'Aunt Jemima' photograph, and purposefully darken my complexion in order to suppress dissent."